-Now in 2024, as I lead the interior design for LEO Flight's flying car, I've paused RMD.
-This website is turning into something much more personal.
+Now in 2025, as I lead the design team for LEO Flight's flying cars, collaborate on amazing projects with Salaff Automotive, and tackle exciting projects like portable nuclear products, this website is turning into something much more personal.
 No longer for presenting my aspirations to the world as a business, but for expressing my individuality.

-Before founding Rienks Motor Design, I had the privilege of learning from some remarkable individuals – many who were true masters in their respective fields.
-From some I learned about building, problem solving, or what it takes to run a business, and from others more about life and what a creator truly is.
+Before founding Rienks Motor Design, I had the privilege of working with and learning from some remarkable individuals and companies – many who were true masters in their respective fields.

-I was lucky enough to find people who saw my passion for building, allowing me to learn and work with them for a number of years, before I set foot in design school at 22.
+I was lucky enough to find people who saw my passion for building and designing, allowing me to learn and work with them for a number of years, before I set foot in design school at 22.

 Prior to entering the world of design, my foundation is primarily in fabricating for the high-end custom automotive industry - legacy sheet metal shaping and fabrication, carbon fiber production, and prototyping.
-Largely resulting from these hands-on skills, now at 25 years old, I have 7 years of professional experience working on 6-, 7-, and 8-figure automotive projects.
+Largely resulting from these hands-on skills, now at 26 years old, I have 8 years of professional experience working on multi-million-dollar automotive projects - from artistic design to 3D modeling, fabricating, marketing, project managing, and more.

 Built upon these skills, I'm devoted to pursuing advanced design and problem solving across as many industries as I can get my hands into.